spanner/bop/README.md

 ## Copyright

 Copyright William Ross for Spanner Ltd, 2012
-Released under the same terms as ruby and/or rails.
+Released under the MIT license: See LICENSE.